PrairieLearn/PrairieLearn/doc/elements.md

 `max_correct` | integer | special | The maximum number of correct answers to display.
 Defaults to displaying all correct answers.
 `fixed_order` | boolean | false | Disable the randomization of answer order.

-A `pl_multiple_choice` element displays a subset of the answers in a random order as checkboxes.
+A `pl_checkbox` element displays a subset of the answers in a random order as checkboxes.

 An `pl_answer` element inside a `pl_multiple_choice` element has attributes: